othree/eregex.vim/README.markdown

 ## Installation

-Use [Vundle][] or [pathogen][] is suggested.
+It is recommended to install the script using [Vundle][] or [pathogen][].

 [Vundle]:https://github.com/gmarik/vundle
 [pathogen]:https://github.com/tpope/vim-pathogen

 ## Quick Start

-After installed.
-Just press / or ? for search, it will map to :M command.
+After installation, just press <kbd>/</kbd> or <kbd>?</kbd> as usual.
+This will map to `:M/` command, which is used to perform the PCRE search.

-You can call eregex#toggle funtion to toggle the keymapping.
-For example, add the following line into your .vimrc file:
+You can call `eregex#toggle` funtion to toggle the keymapping.
+For example, add the following line into your `.vimrc` file:

     nnoremap <leader>/ :call eregex#toggle()<CR>

-Then you can use  &lt;leader>/ to toggle eregex.vim.
+Then you can use <kbd><leader>/</kbd> to toggle the eregex.vim.

-For replacement, use :%S// (uppercase S) to use perl style regexp.
+For replacement, use `:%S//` (uppercase S) to trigger perl style regexp.

 See `:help eregex` for more information.

 ## Config

-Default disable, put this line in vimrc:
+To disable the script by default, put this line in your `.vimrc` file:

     let g:eregex_default_enable = 0

-Custom search delimeter:
+To change the search delimiter to something else than the default `/` and `?`, following options can be used:

     let g:eregex_forward_delim = '/'
     let g:eregex_backward_delim = '?'